 Next is the question of what to feed them.
 Generally, the rule about avoiding or limiting cows' milk for adult hedgehogs also applies to babies, and maybe even more so.
 That having been said, I have heard of one little tyke who wouldn't drink anything else, and at last word was doing just fine.

-Using goats' milk is also a good subsitute.
+Using milk replacer is also a good substitute.
 I do need to caution, however, about the use of raw eggs, as they can cause problems of their own, this, however, may be one situation where bending those rules is worthwhile.

-Goat's milk can be found in our nursing department.
+Milk replacer can be found in our RX department.

 Please make VERY sure that you follow the steps to induce them to defecate afterwards - not doing so will certainly cause bloating and lead to tragedy.

 One thing to watch out for in feeding baby hedgehogs, is that after each feeding you must stimulate them to defecate and urinate, otherwise their bladder and bowel will swell up and can even burst.
 To do this, simply stroke along their tummy towards the anus, which simulates a mother licking and grooming her babies.
 You can also do this with a warm damp tissue or cloth.
 The idea isn't to squeeze anything out, just to stimulate the baby to do it's business.